polowis/blog/_posts/2020-02-16-teach-yourself-how-to-write-readable-code.md

 ## If clean code such a good practice, why developers don't do it?

 There are plenty of reasons why most developers code are not clean enough.
 Such as: some developers think they are professional, some have no idea how to code and some just care about the functional of the software.
-In fact, it's true, customers they don't care about how you write code, what lanuage or what library you're using but I'm going to talk about this later.
+In fact, it's true, customers they don't care about how you write code, what language or what library you're using but I'm going to talk about this later.

 Junior developer, for instance, they've only worked on their own projects or small projects and because of that reason, most of them never understand why is it neccessary to write readable code.
 Another major problem is lack of time.
 As mentioned earlier, writing bad code takes less time than writing clean code.
 Because clean takes a lot of time and planning, and when developers face deadlines, writing bad code is the only option.